 Watch Yourself Trading

-A lot of emotions affect us in trading, especially when we click on buy or sell.
+Emotions affect us in trading, especially when we want to start or close a trade.

 If the last transactions went very well, then you are very likely to press the buy button fairly quickly (too quickly?), Because profits are known to be addicting.